TanStack/react-charts/docs/src/pages/docs/api.md

 ]
 ```

-Visualization data can come in practically any shape and size, so **memoization of data into this shape is almost always necessary**.
+Visualization of data can come in practically any shape and size, so **memoization of data into this shape is almost always necessary**.

 ```tsx
 const data = React.useMemo(